Content marketing is a key part of any business-with-a-website's marketing plan. When done right, it can provide great ROI (Return On Investment).

-This means businesses should be very cautious in choosing which important B2B content marketing metrics they shouldnât ignore.
+This means businesses should be very cautious in choosing which important content marketing metrics they must not ignore.

-Before diving into the metrics you shouldnât ignore, letâs look at why those metrics are important and how to use them effectively.
+Before discussing those crucial figures, let’s look at why they are important and how to use them effectively.

 importance of Metrics